exviva/paperclip-storage-tmp/README.md

 ## Caveats

-Beware that the file name assigned to the model attribute (`<attachment>_file_name`) is different than the name of the assigned/uploaded file (it's the name of the temporary file - a unique string).

-Also, Paperclip doesn't know that the file doesn't physically exist in `public/system`, so you can't use `Attachment#path` to access the physical file.
+Beware that Paperclip doesn't know that the file doesn't physically exist in `public/system`, so you can't use `Attachment#path` to access the physical file.
 You can use `attachment.to_file.path` to find the actual location of the attachment on disk.

 Here are a couple of specs, which expose the expected behaviour of this gem.
-The specs markes with `# FAIL` expose the caveats:
+The spec markes with `# FAIL` exposes the caveat:

     describe User do
       describe 'avatar' do